MataiMoorfield/MataiMoorfield/README.md

 ### Other information:

 - 📫 How to contact me: matai@moorfield.co.nz or matai@botfrenzy.co.nz
-- 🌐 Visit my website: www.botfrenzy.co.nz - This is a small e-commerce store selling robotics parts.
+- 🌐 Visit my website: [Bot Frenzy](www.botfrenzy.co.nz) - This is a small e-commerce store selling robotics parts.

 ### Facts:
 - 🪐 I won a robotics tournament for designing & building an InsectBot (a robot with characteristics suited for Mars and resembling an insect).
 Check that out <a href="https://www.taurangastemfestival.co.nz/winner-of-the-great-insectbot-mission-announced-at-stemfest-2022/">here</a>